Easy-to-read medicine information about the intra-uterine device (IUD) – what is it, how is it inserted and possible side effects.

-- progesterone or hormonal IUDs (such as Mirena®, Jaydess®)
+- progestogen or hormonal IUDs (such as Mirena®, Jaydess®)

-The hormonal or progesterone IUD is covered in a layer of progesterone hormone (called levonorgestrel) which it releases slowly into the womb.
+The hormonal or progestogen IUD is covered in a layer of progestogen hormone (called levonorgestrel) which it releases slowly into the womb.

 - It prevents fertilisation of the egg by damaging or killing the sperm, and it also affects the lining of the uterus, making it unsuitable for a fertilised egg to implant and grow.

-- Progesterone hormones in this IUD also reduce menstrual bleeding and cramping and is often used to treat menorrhagia (heavy periods).
+- Progestogen hormones in this IUD also reduce menstrual bleeding and cramping and is often used to treat menorrhagia (heavy periods).

-- Examples of the hormonal or progesterone IUD are:
+- Examples of the hormonal or progestogen IUD are: